gabrielmcg/Docker-docs/ops/README.md

  Packages are available for 64-bit Linux  and 64-bit Windows 8.1/Windows 10.
  Download the RPM package for Linux 64-bit (2.6+ kernel Linux distributions) to <code class="ph codeph">./files/splunk/linux</code>.
 If you are deploying Windows nodes, download the MSI package for Windows 64 bit to <code class="ph codeph">./files/splunk/windows</code>.
-For a dual Linux/Windows deployment, the images and packages must have same name and version, with their respective extensions, for example:
+For a dual Linux/Windows deployment, the images and packages must have same name and version, along with the appropriate extensions, for example:
 </p>